 In my search for this knowledge I read a number

-truth with no distortion; a full understanding of why God created Eve and His intended role for her, based entirely on His Word.
+with no distortion; a full understanding of why God created Eve and His intended role for her, based entirely on His Word.

-I began by studying the first three chapters of Genesis, which deals with the creation of Adam
+I began by studying the first three chapters of Genesis, which deals with the creation of Adam and Eve

-and the New International Version.
+the New International Version.
 I also used a good analytical concordance (Strong's is superb) for clear translations of original Greek and Hebrew words, and explanations of context.
-Dake's Annotated Reference Bible, which is outstanding for
+Dake's Annotated Reference Bible, which is outstanding for biblical

-a role model for woman based not on societal definitions, but rather on God's original intentions and His reasons for creating her.
+model for woman based not on societal definitions, but rather on God's original intentions and His reasons for creating her.

 In reading this material, it would be helpful to treat it as a bible study.
+Look up

-and possibly some answers to specific questions you have regarding your own life.
+some answers to specific questions you have regarding your own life.

 I pray that the Lord, through the Holy Spirit, will continually bless us with clear insight and wisdom as we read and study His Word.
-And
+And for any and

-for any and every Christian woman who has found herself pulled in many directions and is searching for peace, I sincerely hope what I share here with you will provide some revelation, and be a blessing in your life.
+every Christian woman who has found herself pulled in many directions and is searching for peace, I sincerely hope what I share here with you will provide some revelation, and be a blessing in your life.